 Died: 1587, aged 44.

-Mary Stuart claimed the crown of three countries.
 She inherited the Scottish crown from her father.
-Then Mary married the French king.
+Then Mary married the French king, and become queen consort of France.
 And, finally, she tried to wrestle the English crown from her cousin, Elizabeth I.

 Mary lost all three thrones.